Eliezer Avtabi: Biography

-Born in Takab in Iran, Avtabi made aliyah to Israel in 1950.
+Born in Takab in Iran, Avtabi emigrated to Israel in 1950.
 He joined moshav Shibolim, and was a member of Hapoel HaMizrachi moshav movement.
 He became deputy chairman of Azata Regional Council, and was a member of the directorate of Negev Regional Factories.

 In 1973 he was elected to the Knesset on the National Religious Party list, taking his seat in 1974.
 He was re-elected in 1977 and 1981, before losing his seat in the 1984 elections.